AUS616/Bunkify/README.md

 # Bunkify 🎓

-Bunkify is a fun, user-friendly web app that helps students calculate the number of classes they can bunk while maintaining a specific attendance percentage.
+Bunkify is a Cartoony-themed web app that helps students calculate the number of classes they can bunk while maintaining a specific attendance percentage.

 ##  Features